Libya: Nato says Gaddafi tried to mine Misrata harbour

 In another development, Tunisian troops are reported to have captured Libyan soldiers who crossed the border in pursuit of rebel forces.

-Nato's director of operations in Libya, Brig Rob Weighill, said warships stationed in the Mediterranean stopped the mine-laying attempt on Friday morning.
+Nato's director of operations in Libya, Brig Rob Weighill, said warships stationed in the Mediterranean stopped the mine-laying attempt about 2-3km out to sea on Friday morning.

 "Our ships intercepted the small boats that were laying them and we are disposing of the mines that we found," he told reporters via video-link from his headquarters in Naples, Italy.